Impact of Large-Scale Structure Systematics on Cosmological Parameter Estimation: Methodology

 \subsection{Estimation of Galaxy Power Spectra}

-We take the observed galaxy density maps generated following \autoref{sec: observed maps} and pass them to \namaster; details about \nmt\ can be found in \citet{alonso+2019}.
+We take the observed galaxy density maps generated following \autoref{sec: observed maps} and pass them to \namaster\ which implements template deprojection to remove the contaminants affecting the observed galaxy density\footnote{This is done by assuming that $\delta_\mathrm{obs} = \delta_\mathrm{true} + \sum_k^{N_t} \alpha_k f^k$, where $ \alpha_k$ is the unknown amplitude of the $k$th contaminant map $f^k$, with $N_t$ total contaminant maps.
+Template deprojection then essentially projects the observed density maps onto the space orthogonal to the (assumed-linear) contaminants' templates; see more in \citet{elsner+2016, alonso+2019}.}; details about \nmt\ can be found in \citet{alonso+2019}.
 We also provide \nmt\ the skymaps for various contaminants (i.e., observational artifacts); these are discussed further in \autoref{sec: ct}.
 With these inputs, \nmt\ estimates the angular power spectra (with mode coupling given not-full-sky maps; and windowing) as well as the Gaussian covariances; we use $\ell_\mathrm{max}$ = 850, with band powers constructed using 20 log-spaced $\ell$-samples between 5 and 850.

 We then implement $\ell_\mathrm{max}$ clipping, discarding multipoles for each redshift bin that probe scales smaller than $k_\mathrm{max}$ = 0.2; this clipping is done using comoving distance calculations for the fiducial cosmology.
 This leads to an $\ell_\mathrm{max}$ = \{209.58, 285.83, 357.73, 425.42, 489.09, 548.99, 605.34, 658.39, 708.37, 755.52\}, respectively for the ten redshift bins, leading us to keep \{15, 16, 17, 17, 18, 18, 19, 19, 19, 20\} out of the 20 multipole bins respectively.